Competitor Research

 ID The Main Competitors

 First, decide which competitors should be researched.
-The analysis should include both the direct and indirect competitors, and local and regional (national, international, online, etc).
+The analysis should include both the direct and indirect competitors and look at local and regional (national, international, online, etc.).

 A business that provides a similar product or service, or operates in the same geographic area, is a direct competitor.
-An indirect competitor is a business that offers different products or services, but still fulfils a similar need or solves a similar problem for the customer.
+An indirect competitor is a business that offers different products or services but still fulfills a similar need or solves a similar problem for a customer.

-Second, use the research to compare brands, form goals, and to develop marketing strategies that focus on the direct competitors.
+Second, use the research to compare brands, form goals, and develop marketing strategies focusing on direct competitors.

 Analyze The Competitors Digital Footprint

-Aside from tracking the organic performance of a competitor in the SERPs, keep an eye on their pay-per-click (PPC) efforts.
-Otherwise known as paid ads, these are often found at the top of the organic results.
-While researching this, pay close attention to the search volume and cost per click (CPC) of the keywords used in the PPC ads.
+Aside from tracking the organic performance of a competitor in the SERPs, keep an eye on their PPC efforts.
+While researching this, pay close attention to the search volume and CPC of the keywords used in PPC ads.

-Lastly, be sure to research the social media strategy of competitors.
-Platforms like Instagram, YouTube, Twitter, and Facebook all allow companies to run ads.
-When clicking on these ads, users are then typically directed to a custom landing page on the competitor’s site.
+Finally, be sure to research the social media strategy of competitors.
+Platforms like Instagram, YouTube, Twitter, LinkedIn, and Facebook all allow companies to run ads.
+When clicking these ads, users can be directed to a custom landing page.
+So make sure you review their landing pages as well.

 - The competitor’s most successful keywords and organic rankings.